People Tell Their "But It's What You Wanted" Revenge Story

 The moment we passed the first entrance to the freeway, the dispatch manager (we’ll call her Mary) calls us on the radio and angrily asks us to explain why we’re not following instructions.
 I opted to give her a phone call to settle this and not have a long, drawn-out discussion on the public airwaves.

+Mary accuses my partner and me of wasting time and milking the situation, so we wouldn’t have to take our share of calls.
 Mary goes on saying that our intentions were obvious since we’re not taking the freeway, and as such, when we got back to dispatch, we would be dismissed for the remainder of the day without pay and they would investigate to see if further disciplinary actions would be needed.
 I tried to let her know that driving on the freeway was unsafe and I would have to stop more frequently, but she wouldn’t hear it and told me to get back as fast as possible, no more delays.

+Cue malicious compliance.
 Our patient monitoring equipment is incredibly expensive and management has stated in the past that if we break it, we’re on the hook to replace it.
 So I tell my partner to pack it all up and put it just inside the side door because I wasn’t sure what would happen, but chances were good that we’d need to grab it quickly and make a run for it.

+So, as directed, we turn around and head back to the freeway entrance at full speed.
 I think we made it to the end of the freeway merging lane when the temperature gauge started to redline and we had another 12 miles to go.
 The further I drove, the hotter the engine got and it started to produce white smoke.
 Lightly at first then heavier as we approached the big hill just before our freeway exit.

-Several cars were passing us and honking their horns to alert us of our peril, but there was no stopping this train!
+We were filling up the lanes behind us with smoke and the smell was wretched but the ambulance was still running.
 As we made it to the top of the hill the engine cut out and lost all power.
 Smoke was pouring out of the sides of the hood, but my vision wasn’t compromised, so I coasted it over to the shoulder and got it as far off the road as I could safely manage.

 Once I threw it into park, flames erupted from the engine.
 I told my partner to get as much equipment evacuated as she could, and I grabbed the fire extinguisher.
 As I’m trying to put out the fire, and my partner is on the phone letting dispatch know that we were forced to stop because our ambulance was on its way to a fiery death.

 I guess at this point, our situation had received enough attention that someone had called 911 and the fire department was dispatched, but they pulled up on the opposite side of the freeway watching to make sure that things didn’t spiral out of control.
+We were sure to let dispatch know that the fire department had also arrived.

 Shortly after our call, the CEO’s son showed up in his Impala to pick up the equipment as well as myself and my partner.

 He was on the phone trying to get a flatbed tow truck out as fast as possible, so his smoking ambulance could be removed from public view as quickly as possible.
 The unit was picked up and towed back to the garage all while the fire department sat and watched.

-My partner and I were still sent home for the rest of the day.
-I celebrated the early start to my weekend with a few drinks and nothing else ever came of it.
 That unit was retired and never saw service after that but the mechanics said they owed me a beer I guess because I brought the end to the worst rig in the fleet and they no longer needed to provide upkeep on it.”

 Another User Comments: